-On June 26, 2016, a hydrocarbon storage well located on another operator's facility adjacent to Lone Star NGL Mont Belvieu's (Lone Star) facilities in Mont Belvieu, Texas experienced an over-pressurization resulting in a subsurface release.
-The subsurface release caused a fire at Lone Star's South Terminal (CMB) and damage to Lone Star's storage well operations at its South and North Terminals.
+On June 26, 2016, a hydrocarbon storage well located on another operator's facility adjacent to Lone Star NGL Mont Belvieu's ("Lone Star") facilities in Mont Belvieu, Texas experienced an over-pressurization resulting in a subsurface release.
+The subsurface release caused a fire at Lone Star's South Terminal and damage to Lone Star's storage well operations at its South and North Terminals.
 Normal operations have resumed at the facilities with the exception of one of Lone Star's storage wells.
-The extent of possible damages is still under investigation.
+Lone Star is still quantifying the extent of its incurred and ongoing damages and has or will be seeking reimbursement for these losses.